-We have agreements to sell certain of our trade receivables, without recourse as to credit risk, in an amount not to exceed \$25.0 million annually.
+During 2014 we had agreements to sell certain of our trade receivables, without recourse as to credit risk, in an amount not to exceed \$25.0 million annually.
 The receivables are sold at a discount, which is included in Selling, General and Administrative expense in the accompanying Consolidated Statements of Income.
-The discounts totaled \$0.3 million, \$0.4 million and \$0.6 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-During the years ended December 31, 2013, 2012 and 2011, we sold \$13.8 million, \$18.7 million and \$22.6 million of receivables, respectively, under these agreements and were reflected as reductions of trade accounts receivable.
+The discounts totaled \$0.1 million, \$0.3 million and \$0.4 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+During the years ended December 31, 2014, 2013 and 2012, we sold \$2.6 million, \$13.8 million and \$18.7 million of receivables, respectively, under these agreements and were reflected as reductions of trade accounts receivable.